sakaiproject/sakai-release/README.md

   cd ..
 ```

+* You might get an error above if you don't have master 10.x built recently, you should do that from the SNAPSHOT.

 # Deploy artifacts and binaries
 Recently there have been discussions that sakai should only release api's to maven repositories, with the regular pack-demo,pack-bin to the source.sakaiproject.org.